kaibutton/kaibutton.github.io/projects/custombike.md

 ## Delivery Day
 <img class="img-fluid" src="../img/GromInBed.JPG">

 It started off very yellow, and that needed to change.
-My plans also included lowering both front rear end of the bike a few inches, extending the swingarm and rear wheel out a little, and changing the handle-bars and mirrors for a more aesthetic setup.
+But first, my plans also included lowering both front rear end of the bike a few inches, extending the swingarm and rear wheel out a little, and changing the handle-bars for a more aesthetic setup.